There has been some questions regarding the prices and contact info in this post, Updates have been made:

 These two groups were shot consecutively by two shooters.
 Note that the centers of the groups are the same (shot #1 in the bottom group was aimed high intentionally).
 The gun used was the one that was used for the power numbers above and the set-up remained the same for these groups.
 Those are groups shot at 125 FPE from a .25 airgun!
 The barrel twist is very similar to that found in the LW .25 barrels.
 This gun did not have a choke like the LW barrels however.

-Shipping for up to 1000 slugs is a flat $15 which covers insurance, signature confirmation and priority mail delivery.
-Especially large or small orders can differ.
+Shipping for up to 300 slugs is a flat $10 or a flat $15 for 400 or more, which covers insurance and priority mail delivery.

 For those who prefer to limit their exposure to lead, we also offer the custom color coating that we use on the Barnes Raptor slugs.
 Custom color is offered at $10 per 100.